Bahacheve: Administrative status

 Vatutine gained status as a city in 1952.
 Until 18 July 2020, Vatutine was designated as a city of oblast significance and belonged to Vatutine Municipality but not to any raion.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Cherkasy Oblast to four, the city was merged into Zvenyhorodka Raion.

 History

-The city was founded in 1946.
+The city was founded as an urban-type settlement in 1949.

 On 3 April 2024, the Committee on the Organization of State Power, Local Self-government, Regional Development, and Urban Planning in the Verkhovna Rada stated their support for renaming the city to Bahacheve as part of the derussification campaign, considering that the name Vatutine is derived from Nikolai Vatutin.
 On 19 September 2024, the Verkhovna Rada voted to rename Vatutine to Bahacheve.

 Demographics

 In January 1989, the population of the city was 20, 362 people.
 In December 2022, the population of the city was 20,400 people.